biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/token-factory.md

 ## Full Example

-Here is a full example on how to create a new token, mint new tokens and set token metadata on Biyachain.
+Here is a full example on how to create a new token, mint new tokens and set token metadata on Biya Chain.

 ```ts
 import {